jackfoxy/urQL/docs/04-ddl-table.md

 Name of `<table>` to delete.

 **`AS OF`**
 Timestamp of table deletion.
-Defaults to current time.
-When specified timestamp must be greater than latest database system timestamp.
+Defaults to NOW (current time).
+When specified timestamp must be greater than latest database system timestamp and greater than the latest data timestamp for the table.

 ## Remarks
 This command mutates the state of the Obelisk agent.